immersive-web/webxr-ar-module/explainer.md

 }
 ```

 The above sample is optimized for dragging items in the scene around using input sources that have a gripMatrix.
-It would also be possible to add further script logic to use the targetRay properties to position items in the world - this is left as an exercise for the reader.
+It would also be possible to add further script logic to use the target ray properties to position items in the world - this is left as an exercise for the reader.

 ### Magic Window Input